Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 We can conclude that these correlations are probably not due to chance.
 And that’s useful in the sense that it rules out one possible explanation.
 But this example also demonstrates a limitation of this kind of hypothesis testing.
 With large sample sizes, variability due to randomness tends to be small, so it seldom explains the effects we see in real data.

 And hypothesis testing can be a distraction from more important questions.
 In Chapter 9, we saw that the relationship between weight and age is nonlinear.
 But the coefficient of correlation only measures linear relationships, so it does not capture the real strength of the relationship.
-So testing a correlation might not be the more useful thing to do in the first place.
+So testing a correlation might not be the most useful thing to do in the first place.
 We can do better by testing a regression model.

+13.6.
 Testing Regression Models#

 In the previous sections we used permutation to simulate a world where there is no correlation between two variables.
 In this section we’ll apply the same method to regression models.
+As an example, we’ll use NSFG data to explore the relationship between a mother’s age and her baby’s birth weight.

 In previous sections we computed birth weight and a Boolean variable that identifies first babies.
 Now we’ll store them as columns in nsfg, so we can use them with StatsModels.